acgetchell/mundus-atrox/src/game/magisterium.md

 # Magisterium

 The Magisterium is a group of Sorcerers and Wizards who are dedicated to the study of magic.
-Each Urb has a Magisterium led by a Chancellor, and the Campus of [Neverwinter] is the most prestigious.
+Each Urb has a Magisterium led by a Chancellor, with the Campus of [Neverwinter] is the among the most prestigious.

 Ranks of within the Magisterium are as follows: